Parent and Family Resources

 also need to provide proof of relationship.

-The necessary forms for SACC will be discussed and filled out during the Information Session.
+The necessary forms for Relative Child Care will be discussed and filled out during the Information Session.
 These

-include the I. R. S. Form W-9 since the money earned as a SACC provider is income.
+include the I. R. S. Form W-9 since the money earned as a Relative Provider is income.

 parent.
 Child Care Services does not process any taxes because you work for the parent.
 You are